yo-yo-yo-jbo/dumping_lsass/README.md

 At that point, our dump file has been created at the folder we assigned, and we can delete all added registry entries.

+### Whole memory dumping with ReadProcessMemory
+This very simple technique basically reads all of `lsass.exe` memory via the [ReadProcessMemory API](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-readprocessmemory).
+To iterate all memory regions, one can use the [VirtualQueryEx API](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualqueryex) and retrieve a region's size and protections.
+Most juicy stuff (credential material) will be in readable-writable (RW) regions, as it's allocated dynamically.

 ### Shtinikering
 Originally done by [Deep Instinct](https://www.deepinstinct.com), this method requires running as `SYSTEM` (can be validated using the [GetTokenInformation API](https://learn.microsoft.com/en-us/windows/win32/api/securitybaseapi/nf-securitybaseapi-gettokeninformation) if necessary).
 Just as before, we fetch a handle to `lsass.exe` with either `OpenProcess` or duplication, and then dumps using [Windows Error Reporting (WER)](https://en.wikipedia.org/wiki/Windows_Error_Reporting)!